 Cleanzy has a very clear value proposition.

 You don’t want to take more time than necessary to look for a cleaner.
 But it’s an important decision.
 You’re letting someone into your house.
 Can you trust them?
 What types of jobs can they do?
 Who are they?
-These are a potential customer’s deepest anxieties.
+These are the potential customer’s deepest anxieties.
 And Cleanzy irons-out these worries with its clear and compelling value proposition.

 “The Easiest Way To Book Trusted Professionals”

 If you visit this landing page, you’ll also see how everything on that page puts the reader at ease.
 And check out that form.
 It asks only for the post code

 The copy emphasizes a $150,000 coverage in the event of any damage.
 Anxiety squashed.